angrysky56/local-repl-mcp/README.md

    ```bash
    uv add numpy pandas matplotlib
    ```

-Once the server is installed in Claude Desktop, you can use the following tools:
+# Once the server is installed in Claude Desktop, you can use the following tools,
+# This info is also available to Claude via the prompt at the end of the server.py and attachable by the + in the Desktop UI:

 - `create_python_repl()` - Creates a new Python REPL and returns its ID
 - `run_python_in_repl(code, repl_id)` - Runs Python code in the specified REPL